Trusted WordPress tutorials, when you need them most.

 Bonus Tip: Add a Better WordPress Search for Your Website

 The toggle effect only makes your WordPress search form look pretty.
-It doesn’t affect the quality of search results on your website.
+It doesn’t affect the quality of your website’s search results.

-By default, WordPress comes with a very basic search feature.
-This search feature is slow, inaccurate, and often shows blank results.
+WordPress comes with a very basic search feature by default.
+This feature is often slow, inaccurate, and might show blank results.

 This is where SearchWP comes in.

-It is the best WordPress search plugin on the market and allows you to easily replace the default search feature with a powerful search engine.
+SearchWP is the best WordPress search plugin on the market.
+It allows you to easily replace the default search feature with a powerful search engine.

-It also comes with a live search extension to instantly display results as users type their queries.
-Plus, it has full eCommerce support which allows you to create a smart WooCommerce search experience on your online store.
+It also comes with a live search extension that instantly displays results as users type their queries.
+Plus, it has full eCommerce support, which allows you to create a smart WooCommerce search experience on your online store.

 We hope this article helped you learn how to add a search toggle effect in WordPress.
-You may also want to see our WordPress conversion tracking guide or learn how to find the most popular posts on your site.
+Next, you may also want to see our guide on how to add voice search capability to your WordPress site and how to exclude pages from WordPress search results.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.